Best Whole Life Insurance for Seniors (2026)

 blueCheck icon

-Seniors who can't qualify medically should consider guaranteed whole life insurance, which requires no exam and guarantees approval up to age 85 at most providers, though coverage tops out at $25,000 to $30,000.
+Seniors who can't qualify medically for traditional whole life should consider guaranteed whole life.
+Guaranteed policies don't require a medical exam and approve applicants up to age 85 at most carriers, but coverage caps at $25,000 to $30,000.

 Best Whole Life Insurance for Seniors